aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/darkturquoise/_index.md

 ---
 title: DarkTurquoise
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FF00CED1.
+description: Gets a system-defined color that has an ARGB value of c FF00CED1.
 type: docs
 weight: 380
 url: /net/aspose.pdf/color/darkturquoise/
 ---
 ## Color.DarkTurquoise property

-Gets a system-defined color that has an ARGB value of #FF00CED1.
+Gets a system-defined color that has an ARGB value of \c \#FF00CED1.

 ```csharp
 public static Color DarkTurquoise { get; }